 The Benefits of Bees In The Garden

 Bees are lovely to see bumbling around the garden and they are highly effective pollinators.
-Our solitary bee logs, butterfly habitats, bee houses, wildflower packs and bee food are effective ways to attract bees to your garden or veg plot.
+Our solitary bee houses, butterfly habitats and wildflower packs are effective ways to attract bees to your garden or veg plot.

 These little beneficial bugs will pollinate your flowers, fruit & vegetable, increasing production and you'll be doing your bit for the eco-system.

 How to attract bees to your garden

 Bees make fantastic friends for gardeners for their assistance with pollination, so it's definitely worthwhile encouraging these brilliant bugs to your garden.
 By providing bees with vibrant, colourful wildflowers to visit and a safe place to rest, they will flock to your garden and stick around to help out with your polination

 Beehives can play a very important part in our environment.
 Many bee species, including solitary bees and bumblebees, are under threat, but gardeners can do their bit to help ensure their survival by including a bee house, bee log. bee boxes, bee feeder, bumble bee nest or other bee equipment in their gardens and planting flowers attractive to bees.